 Introduction

-When people talk about life cycle cost, it often sounds like a finance exercise.
+When people talk about life cycle cost (LCC), it often sounds like a finance exercise.
 Something done once, in a spreadsheet, before equipment is purchased.
-In reality, for mining and earthmoving fleets, life cycle cost is not static.
+In reality, for mining and earthmoving fleets, the LCC is not static.
 It is driven by how the asset is actually used, maintained, and managed over time.

-If you are relying on assumptions or historical reports, you are not managing life cycle cost.
+If you are relying on assumptions or historical reports, you are not managing the costs correctly.
 You are reacting to it.
 This guide breaks down what life cycle cost actually means in practice, and why it matters for equipment performance, cost control, and decision making.

 What is life cycle cost?